For Secondary Students

 Over the last year there have been major changes to the library and the services it can provide students.

-- Each year we also provide a special study space for WACE students with
+- From June to December each year we also provide a special study space for WACE students with

 access to various study resources including out of date exam papers.
 The WACE Study Space is now open!